-Hand grading will evaluate the comprehensiveness of your test cases as well as your programming practices, such as avoiding unnecessary repetition and respecting ADT interfaces.
+Hand grading will evaluate your programming practices, such as avoiding unnecessary repetition and respecting ADT interfaces.
 We will look for the following specific pitfalls:

-- insufficient test cases that are distinct from the public tests - not respecting the token ADT only token-make, token-type, and token-data should be used to interact with the ADT - not respecting the interface of the lexer in the parser the parser should only use read-token and no other input procedures - significant code duplication - using a conditional to check for set membership rather than a built-in procedure such as member or memv - non-descriptive variable, function, or class names - avoiding the recursive leap of faith, leading to unnecessary cases in recursive functions - overly nested code, where helper functions should be used instead - · outdated comments or commented-out code, which make the code harder to read, understand, and maintain - missing or uninformative documentation
+- not respecting the token ADT only token-make, token-type, and token-data should be used to interact with the ADT - not respecting the interface of the lexer in the parser the parser should only use read-token and no other input procedures - significant code duplication - using a conditional to check for set membership rather than a built-in procedure such as member or memv - non-descriptive variable, function, or class names - avoiding the recursive leap of faith, leading to unnecessary cases in recursive functions - overly lengthy or nested code, where helper functions should be used instead - unnecessary use of let (e.g. (let ((variable expression)) variable) instead of just expression, or using nested lets where a let could be used instead) - unnecessary conditional or boolean logic (e.g. comparing to #t or #f, patterns such as "if test then true else false" instead of using the truth value of "test" directly, and so on), - using nested conditionals where a cond could be used instead - outdated comments or commented-out code, which make the code harder to read, understand, and maintain - missing or uninformative documentation